amazingefren/neovim/README.md

 ### WIP

-Note: Neovim 0.5 nightly is recommended (master branch) *UNSTABLE?*
+Neovim Nightly (0.6) is recommended

+Note: Performance is *decent* but will get better

 [neovim/neovim](https://github.com/neovim/neovim)